 Also, when you’re on leave, learn to enjoy your days off.
 It can be very tempting to check your work emails just so that you can stay on top of things.
 However, if it’s not for any urgent reason, try to let it go.

 When you find yourself in a negative work environment, it becomes very easy to get sucked into the negative office culture.
 I have worked at a company where the culture was such that a serious (or frowned) face or attitude was associated with people ‘working hard’ and getting the work done.
 So if you were found laughing, bubbly or basically ‘too happy’ you could not have been working hard.

-In these situations where as an employee you feel restricted from the most basic things, always remain true to yourself.
+In these situations whereas an employee, you feel restricted from doing the most basic things, always remain true to yourself.
 If you love to be bubbly and happy at work, you just be you.

 Speaking of staying true to yourself.
 Everyone has their limits and it is okay to admit that not every company or environment will work for you.
 Sometimes, trying to make the best out of the situation is just not enough.
 And there might not necessarily be anything that you can do about it.

 If your job is making you miserable to the point that it’s affecting your health and personal life, it is probably time to resign.
-However, in order to prevent yourself moving from one frustration to the other, if possible, I would advise looking for other opportunities before resigning.
+However, in order to prevent yourself from moving from one frustration to the other, if possible, try looking for other opportunities before resigning.
 Plan your next career step strategically, and leave with class.